epety/100-shell-script-examples/README.md

 100 shell script examples
 ====================================

-This is archive of shell scripts that i found on the interenet long time ago.
+This is an archive of shell scripts that I found on the internet a long time ago.
 I'm not the author.
-Original website is located here: http://intuitive.com/wicked/wicked-cool-shell-script-library.shtml (author wrote a [book](http://intuitive.com/wicked/index.shtml)).
+The original website is located here: https://intuitive.com/wicked/wicked-cool-shell-script-library.shtml (author wrote a [book](https://intuitive.com/wicked/index.shtml)).

 Besides this, you can check out these repos too:
 - https://code.google.com/p/bsc/